jjlange/british-side-web/README.md

 # British Side Web
+This is the website of an old Java Minecraft project.

-This project contains the development version of British Side's web interface.
+This project contains an early development version of British Side's web interface.
 To run this project, you need to do these following steps:

+## Update 7/03/2022
+Code made publicly available.
+Only for educational purposes, no support is given.
+Includes basic account functionality.

 ## Set up a server
 - Set up a MySQL server with the correct database file